 Clean Your Desk

-Yes I know.
-It’s not your job but since your keyboard, mouse and phone harbor germs, viruses and bacteria, frankly, I was quite happy to give my desk a weekly once-over with disinfecting wipes – particularly the phone!
+Yes, I know.
+It’s not your job but since your keyboard, mouse and phone harbour germs, viruses and bacteria, frankly, I was quite happy to give my desk a weekly once-over with disinfecting wipes – particularly the phone!

 There’s something immensely satisfying about it too because you can go through your filing trays and sort out that ‘wodge’ of post you’ve been avoiding at the same time.